SimplexCC/sell-docs/source/includes/reference/_receive-crypto.md

 Each reason code is one of:

+ * `"timeout"` : no cryptocurrency received and too much time has elapsed.

  * `"quote_expired"` : the quote supplied is no longer valid.

  * `"quote_invalid"` : the quote supplied is not valid.